 Custard apple actively enhances the metabolism and thus ensures the conversion of food into energy at the optimum level.
-The plethora of dietary fibers present in the fruit aids in satisfying those unwanted, untimely cravings and ensures the absorption of nutrients seamlessly.
+The plethora of dietary fibres present in the fruit aids in satisfying those unwanted, untimely cravings and ensures the absorption of nutrients seamlessly.
 This results in a smooth digestive process.

 But are custard apples always good for you?

 That requires reasonable pondering!
-We all are aware that custard apples are rich in calories, they do well in terms of aiding weight loss and metabolism, but, when consumed moderately.
+We all are aware that custard apples are rich in calories, they do well in terms of aiding weight loss and metabolism but only when consumed moderately.
 Too much custard apple on regular basis without any check can otherwise result in unhealthy weight gain and surplus body fat.
 If seeds are eaten unknowingly, this might result in serious complications pertaining to redness of the skin, allergies, and damage to the eyes.
 Therefore, it is of utmost importance that the outer ring and the seeds are discarded properly before consumption in order to avoid any side effects.

-Apart from the extensive use in conventional Indian sweets, custard apple is also rewarded for their admirable nutritional values.
+Apart from their extensive use in conventional Indian sweets, custard apples are also rewarded for their admirable nutritional value.
 A perfect blend of calories, sugar, vitamins, minerals, and antioxidants, they are a wellspring of good health.
 Incorporation of the custard apple into your regular diet will ensure that you reap the benefits of this marvellous fruit towards many health benefits.